fujarenpaw/CodeVision/README.md

 ## Overview

-Butterfly Function is a Visual Studio Code extension that visualizes function call relationships in your codebase using a butterfly graph.
+Code Vision is a Visual Studio Code extension that visualizes function call relationships in your codebase using a butterfly graph (Call Tree).
 This visualization helps developers better understand and explore their code by showing both callers and callees of selected functions.

 ![Demo](path/to/demo.gif)